Skip to main content Skip to accessibility

 • take an oath before the Royal Court of Jersey to well and faithfully perform the duties of an Authorised Civil Celebrant

-• pay the £157.50 initial registration fee and the annual registration fee £210.
+• pay £157.50 for the initial registration fee and the annual registration fee £210.
 The annual fee must be paid by 5 January for each year of registration

-Then we will enter your details into the register of Authorised Civil Celebrants.
-You will be authorised five years.
+We will then enter your details into the register of Authorised Civil Celebrants.
+You will be authorised for 5 years.

 If we reject your application you can request a review by the Minister.

-Contact us if you want the Minister to review your application.
+Contact he Office of the Superintendant Registrar if you would like the Minister to review your application.

 Renewal of authorisation as an Authorised Civil Celebrant